rhdtownsend/gyre/docs/source/user-guide/faq.rst

   environment variable to ``yes`` prior to compilation.
 Then, set the :envvar:`OMP_NUM_THREADS` environment variable to the number of threads you want to use.

-.. _faq-cluster:

-...run GYRE on a cluster?
-  GYRE can take advantage of multiple nodes in a computer cluster through its use of :wiki:`MPI <Message_Passing_Interface>`.
-To enable this functionality, set the :envvar:`MPI` environment variable to ``yes`` prior to compilation.
-Note that you'll need to use a version of the `MESA Software Development Kit <mesa-sdk_>`__ built with MPI support for your cluster's specific networking technology (e.g., :wiki:`Infiniband <Infiniband>`); contact the GYRE team for more details.

 ...pronounce GYRE?
   With a soft 'g' rhyming with 'wire', like :download:`this <faq/gyre-spoken.mp3>`.